GuilhermeSAraujo/GuilhermeSAraujo/README.md

-## Olá, eu sou o Guilherme 🤓👨‍💻
+## Hey there!
+I'm Guilherme 🤓👨‍💻

-Estudante de Sistemas de Informação - PUC-MG

-Técnico em Redes de Computador pelo CEFET-MG.

-Belo Horizonte - MG, Brasil.

-### Sobre mim
+### About Me:
-* Buscando aprender um pouco mais todos os dias.
-* Muito interessado em Back-End :computer:
+I'm a Systems Information student at PUC-MG and a Computer Network Technician from CEFET-MG.
+Currently based in Belo Horizonte, MG, Brazil.

+What I'm All About:
+I'm constantly on the lookout to learn something new every day, and I'm particularly passionate about Back-End development 💻.
+Let's code something awesome together!

 ### Tecnologias